-An expert in Socio-Economics and Policy who can lead or synthesize the analysis of the broad enabling environment in which conservation will take place, including demonstrated knowledge and experience of Caribbean policies on protected areas, water resources, climate change, tourism, infrastructure, and agriculture; local government and national government control over natural resources and decisionmaking; the role of civil society in natural resource management and the limiting factors on civil society in general; regional environmental initiatives and governing bodies; and the economic priorities within the Caribbean Islands.
+An expert in Socio-Economics and Policy who can lead or synthesize the analysis of the broad enabling environment in which conservation will take place, including demonstrated knowledge and experience of Mediterranean policies on protected areas, forestry, agriculture; local government and national government control over natural resources and decision-making; the role of civil society in natural resource management and the limiting factors on civil society in general; and the economic priorities within the Mediterranean Basin.

-If not captured in the above, other experts will provide skills in geographic information systems, species conservation, climate change, capacity building, and civil society engagement.
+If not captured in the above, other experts will provide skills in geographic information systems, protected area design and policy, terrestrial species, climate change, capacity building, and civil society engagement.